 - Location, location and location – Depending on where you’re headed one airport may be far superior to the other.
 For the Caribbean, Central Pacific and all of southern Costa Rica SJO is your best bet.
 If you’re headed to the beaches of Guanacaste you’ll want to fly into LIR.

-- Cost – Airfares used to be higher for LIR but as the number of airlines serving the route has increased prices have dropped and bargains have popped up (we got tickets for $89 each way, non-stop, Denver – LIR, seriously…).
+- Cost – Airfares used to be higher into LIR but as the number of airlines serving the route has increased prices have dropped and bargains have popped up (we got tickets for $89 each way, non-stop, Denver – LIR, seriously…).
 Cost differences probably aren’t a deciding factor.

 - SJO may be closed at any time due to volcanic ashfall – see below

 Map of Costa Rica’s Airports

 Although Costa Rica is a small country it can take a long time to get from one place to another.
 Choosing the wrong airport could easily cost you a whole day of driving instead of enjoying the beaches and rainforest.

 Creating an itinerary that loops back around to the airport you arrived at doesn’t always make the most sense.
 Often times you can save 4-6 hours of ground transportation or driving time by planning a one way route where you fly into SJO and depart from LIR or vice versa.